 Ports & Harbours

-Every year, 65 million passengers, and 500 million tonnes of cargo - 95 per cent of the UK's total imports and exports - move through UK ports.
+Every year, 65 million passengers, and 500 million tonnes of cargo - 95 per cent of the UK's total imports and exports by volume - move through UK ports.
 Quite simply, British ports keep the economy moving.

 As an island nation, the UK requires everything from deep-water container ports to small harbours.
 Ports support the needs of oil and gas tankers, ro-ro, liquid and dry bulk, ferry and cruise companies, and every kind of commercial, military and leisure use of the sea imaginable.

 This variety of port facilities provides opportunities for every possible port-based career.
 Ports form an essential part of the UK logistics chain, which means - as well as marine disciplines - there are opportunities for maritime professionals in port operations, engineering, warehousing, transport, planning, safety, security, and a host of other business areas.
 In recent years, new national occupational standards, apprenticeships and qualifications have been developed to support the wide range of sophisticated, modern services offered by UK ports.
-Many of these schemes recognise and incorporate marine qualifications and experience.
+Many of these schemes recognise and incorporate marine qualifications

 Many countries and international companies look to tap into the experience of the UK's strong port sector, while major ports elsewhere in the world - especially in emerging markets - use British expertise.

-The British Ports Association

-Ports Skills and Safety has

-portskillsandsafety.co.uk

-has information on jobs available with its members.

-britishports.org.uk

-The UK Major Ports Group

-members have careers
+The UK Major Ports Group members have careers information available. ukmajorports.org.uk

-information available.

-ukmajorports.org.uk